Healthy Protein Cookies Recipe (plus video)Updated: September 06, 2016Recipes, Snacks and Sweets, Videos

-Skip all those unhealthy, high protein bars, cookies, and other highly processed, high protein foods (FULL of msg, by the way … they all have some form of protein isolate in them which is an alias for msg) at the healthfood store and make your own with egg whites left over from other REAL food recipes you’ve made.
-This video shows you how I make approximately 40 chocolate macaroons from 8 leftover egg whites.
-Please comment on how you like them and any changes you make to the recipe to personalize it for your family.
+Skip all those unhealthy, protein powders, bars, cookies, and other highly processed, high protein foods (full of MSG, by the way … they all have some form of protein isolate in them which is an alias for this additive) at the healthfood store and make your own with egg whites left over from other real food recipes you’ve made.

 8 eggs whites